CharlieS540/MS1-Junior-Club/README.md

 ![wireframe gallery page](assets/screenshots/wireframe_gallery_img.png)

-### Design Choices
+### Surface

-This site is designed with parents in mind however some of the design choices have been made to give it that playful look as the site is about a junior club.
+#### Colours

+Main colours used in project:

+* #BEEE62 - Primary colour one
+* #113FC3 - Primary colour two
+* #fff - used for paragraphs and buttons to contrast with primary colour two
+* #000 - used for paragraphs and buttons to contrast with primary colour one

 #### Fonts

-* The primary font Architects Daughter was chosen because it resembles a childs had writing, is easily ledgable and has a playful feel to it.
+* Primary font - 'Architects Daughter' chosen because it resembles a childs had writing, is easily ledgable and has a playful feel to it.
-* The secondary font Chicle was chosen as it also has a playful feel to it.
+* Secondary font - 'Chicle' chosen as it also has a playful feel to it.
+* Back-up font - 'sans-serif' chosen as a back-up as standard.

 #### Icons